 I’ve grabbed my own one of these fantastic little gadgets, and they only cost around £230 (around $400 US).
-It’s small form factor of just 11.5cm x 11.5cm x 3.5cm, weighing only 500 grams and drawing so little electricity makes it a perfect candidate for my private web server for development work and home automation.
+It’s small form factor of just 11.5cm x 11.5cm x 3.5cm, weighing only 500 grams, and drawing so little electricity makes it a perfect candidate for my private web server for development work and home automation.

 The low power consumption is largely due to a lack of physical drives (i.e. no CD/DVD or hard drive).
 The storage is based on a 4GB Sandisk Extreme III Compact Flash Card, which is used for the Ubuntu Linux operating system.
 I’m a big fan of Ubuntu, as it’s one of the easiest to use Linux operating systems around.
-It also comes with a 500MHz ultra low voltage processor, 1GB of DDR2 RAM, 3x USB2 ports, network port, sound card, and graphics adaptor!
+It also comes with a 500MHz ultra-low voltage processor, 1GB of DDR2 RAM, 3x USB2 ports, network port, sound card, and graphics adaptor!

 The Aleutia E2 runs on 5V dc, so you could easily create a power adaptor for a car or caravan to use whatever power supply you have.
-Aleutia also offer a range of packages where you can get a monitor or solar panel kit in addition to the E2.
-With the USB ports, you can imagine a use involving bluetooth or GPS, etc. You don’t need to have any monitors plugged in to use it, as you could use the Aleutia as a console-only system, or just use VNC.
+Aleutia also offers a range of packages where you can get a monitor or solar panel kit in addition to the E2.
+With the USB ports, you can imagine a use involving Bluetooth or GPS, etc. You don’t need to have any monitors plugged in to use it, as you could use the Aleutia as a console-only system, or just use VNC.

 It’s not quite fast enough to be used as a development machine, but it does allow easy web browsing and word processing.
 You might find multitasking a little slow, but a couple of applications are absolutely fine.
-In a nutshell, really top kit!
+In a nutshell, really a top kit!

 More Info: Aleutia.com